 Each method has its uses.
 The direct method is useful in situations where the number of bits you want to shift is fixed.
 Coding directly allows you to look at the instruction to determine the shift factor.
 On the other hand, the indirect method allows the shift factor to be determined while the program is executing.
 If the shift factor cannot be determined until the program is running, the indirect method must be used.

-When shifting logically, bits shifted out on the left are lost, while 0's replace bits on the right.
+When shifting algebraically, bits shifted out on the right are lost, while bits equal to the sign bit replace vacated bits on the left.
+The sign bit in Operand 1 remains fixed, preserving the sign of the integer.